 The following is a ranking of the best colleges for a bachelor’s in animal behavior degree in 2017-2018.

 We did not include degrees in zoology/animal biology, marine biology, wildlife science, animal physiology, or animal science.
-For best colleges in entomology, stay tuned for Best College Entomology Programs 2017-2018.
-For best colleges in zoology, stay tuned for Best College Zoology Programs 2017-2018.

 The eleven schools below are ranked based on two data elements from College Navigator, with ties broken by the lower annual net price: